erinmgraham/intro-image-classification-cnn-nci/episodes/03-build-cnn.md

 A convolutional neural network (CNN) is a type of artificial neural network (ANN) most commonly applied to analyze visual imagery.
 They are specifically designed for processing grid-like data, such as images, by leveraging convolutional layers that preserve spatial relationships, when extracting features.

 ### Step 4.
-Build an architecture from scratch or choose a pretrained model
+Choose a pre-trained model or build an architecture

 Let us explore how to build a neural network from scratch.
 Although this sounds like a daunting task, with Keras it is surprisingly straightforward.
 With Keras you compose a neural network by creating layers and linking them together.